galan/dms-exchange-specification/README.md

 To create a full export of all your documents along with the metadata (the main reason to use a dms and not the plain filesystem) a standard is required, vendors and users can rely on.
 This is the purpose of this speficication.
 In the first revision the core-features of a dms will be covered, these are documents and metadata.
 Vendor-specific parts are intentionally left out, such as workflows, usermanagement and constraints, etc..
 Everyone is welcome to contribute input, ideas, proofreading, etc. in order to create a (hopefully) industry-wide standard that revives the tool-landscape.

-To provide feedback, please [open an issue on github](https://github.com/galan/dms-exchange-specification/issues) or create a pull request.
+For feedback, please [open an issue on github](https://github.com/galan/dms-exchange-specification/issues) or create a pull request.

 # Further reading
 * [FAQ](https://github.com/galan/dms-exchange-specification/blob/master/common/faq.md)